Three-dimensional Vorticity Effects on Extinction Behavior of Laminar Flamelets: Results

-Here, we present the case of a stoichiometric hydrogen-air premixed flame.
-Water at 1800 K enters the domain at $\eta = -\infty$.
-A combustible mixture of stoichiometric hydrogen and air at 300 K enters the domain at $\eta = \infty$.
+Here, we present the case of a stoichiometric hydrogen-air premixed twin flame.
+A combustible mixture of stoichiometric hydrogen and oxygen at 300 K enters the domain at $\eta = \pm \infty$.
+Due to the symmetry of the problem, only the positive half of the domain is calculated.
 The pressure is set at 10~atm.
 In the following figures and discussion, three combinations of $\xi$ and $z$ strain rates are used, $S_1 = 0.47, 0.50, 0.75$; $S_2 = 0.53, 0.50, 0.25$; and two values of vorticity are applied, $\omega_k = 0.0, 1.0$.

+Vorticity has a similar effect on the premixed twin flames as evidenced by Fig. \ref{fig10}.
+In all variations of transverse strain rate, the S-curve with vorticity extinguishes at a higher ambient strain rate.
+The preference of cases with larger $S_2$ values extinguishing at higher ambient strain rates is also maintained.
+We present here only the stable branches of S-curves for the premixed twin flames due to convergence difficulty on the unstable branch.
+Calculation of both branches will be a goal of future work.

-Figure \ref{fig10} shows axial velocity $u_\chi$, the similarity variable $f$, and mass effluxes in the $\xi$ and $z$ directions, $\rho u_{\xi}/\xi$ and $\rho w/z$, respectively, for the symmetric far-field strain rate case $S_1 = 0.5$, $S_2 = 0.5$ at $\omega_k = 0.0, 1.0$.
-These profiles are taken at an intermediate strain rate value of $S^* = 50,000$~1/s.
+Figure \ref{fig11} shows axial velocity $u_\chi$, the similarity variable $f$, and mass effluxes in the $\xi$ and $z$ directions, $\rho u_{\xi}/\xi$ and $\rho w/z$, respectively, for the symmetric far-field strain rate case $S_1 = 0.5$, $S_2 = 0.5$ at $\omega_k = 0.0, 1.0$.
+These profiles are taken at an intermediate ambient strain rate of $S^* = 1,000,000$~1/s.
 All values are non-dimensional.
 Efflux profiles, in the $\xi$ and $z$ directions, are divided by their respective spatial variables.
-Figure \ref{fig10}\textbf{a} and \ref{fig10}\textbf{b} show a reduction in boundary velocity and mass flux due to the centrifugal effect.
-Figure \ref{fig10}\textbf{c} shows a decrease in efflux component $\rho u_{\xi}/\xi$ near the left inflow boundary when vorticity is applied.
-This is to satisfy mass conservation as less \ce{H2O} is brought into the domain when $\omega_k = 1.0$.
-Figure \ref{fig10}\textbf{d} shows only a modest right-ward shift in the efflux $\rho w/z$ when vorticity is applied.
-This is a result of the increased flame standoff distance.
+Figure \ref{fig11}\textbf{a} and \ref{fig11}\textbf{b} show a reduction in boundary velocity and mass flux due to the centrifugal effect.
+Figure \ref{fig10}\textbf{c} shows a decrease in efflux component $\rho u_{\xi}/\xi$ when vorticity is applied.
+This occurs to satisfy mass conservation as a higher percentage of fluid exits in the $z$ direction when $\omega_k = 1.0$ according to Fig. \ref{fig11}\textbf{d}.
+The rightward shift in all sub-figures for $\omega_k = 1.0$ is a consequence of the centrifugal effect reducing inflow velocity.